brysontang/ai-safety-compass/Questions/questions_no.md

 [Andrew Ng: Why AI Is the New Electricity](https://www.gsb.stanford.edu/insights/andrew-ng-why-ai-new-electricity)

-8. Addressing immediate AI-related challenges like job displacement should be a higher priority than worrying about speculative long-term threats.
+8. Addressing immediate AI challenges like job displacement is more important than focusing on theoretical future risks.

 - Sources: This article
 - Agree: [[No-alignment]]

 [The bitter lesson]

-9. AI systems will become aligned with human values naturally as they become smarter, so explicitly teaching them morality is unnecessary.
+9. AI systems will naturally align with human values as they become smarter, making explicit moral training unnecessary.

 - Sources: This article
 - Agree: [[No-alignment]]

 [https://time.com/6260185/elon-musk-ai-culture-wars/]

-10. Imposing heavy content filters on AI outputs makes the AI less useful and is essentially a form of censorship.
+10. Strict content filtering makes AI less useful and amounts to unnecessary censorship.

 - Sources: This article
 - Agree: [[No-alignment]]